-- Monitor the room to ensure students are working independently and not using cell phones or other devices. - Proactively help students who are having difficulty progressing. - Answer test procedure questions. - Help students turn pages (especially during the Speaking test and when students are in lower grades). - Rephrase test directions.
+- Monitor the room to ensure students are working independently and not using cell phones or other electronic devices. - Provide encouragement to students who are having difficulty progressing. - Answer test procedure questions. - Help students turn pages (especially during the Speaking test and when students are in lower grades). - Rephrase test directions.
 If allowed under your state's testing policy, it's okay to translate test directions into the student's home language. - Don't rephrase, read aloud, or translate test items or response options. - Don't interrupt those who are working independently. - Don't confirm or correct students' responses.
-Never provide or change a response for a student. - Don't answer questions about content or language.
-Instead, remind students to do their best.
+Never provide or change a response for a student.